Cemeteries and crematoria terms and conditions

 - plastic windmills

-Any type of planting in lawn graves area, monumental burial areas and ashes gardens is prohibited.
+Council does not permit any type of planting in lawn graves area, monumental burial areas and ashes gardens.

-Council acts in good faith when it relies on advice provided by Applicants and/or Funeral Directors and does not accept any responsibility for allowing a burial that might be the subject of a later dispute between family members.
+Council acts in good faith when it relies on advice provided by applicants and/or funeral directors.
+It does not accept any responsibility for allowing a burial that might be the subject of a later dispute between family members.

 For more information, phone Council on 07 3403 8888.